 Farrells, who is also of mixed heritage, addressed the NYSC throughout the weekend, stressing youth leadership development programming.
 The convention allowed for many mixed-race youths to expand their network among other JA youths and get to in touch with their own API identity and history.
 "It means a connection to my JA heritage," said Yoshitani with regard to what being at the convention meant to her.
 "I get to meet people from around the country.
 It shows me a different perspective.
 It gives me a chance to participate in things I would never do outside of the organization."
 Jordan Shellmire, a freshman at Warner Pacific College in Portland, Ore., attended the convention to learn about the inner workings of the JACL.
 He attended his first convention in Chicago two years ago.
 Lennon Boutwell, a Portland senior, was at the JACL convention to network.
-"I'm just excited to network, meet new people from the JACL," Boutwell said ...
+"I'm just excited to network, meet new people from the JACL," Boutwell said.
 Emi Lee, also from Portland and a freshman at Smith College, wanted to observe other JACL youth from outside her chapter.
 "It's cool to think what other people do," Lee said.
 "We don't even know what's going on there [at other JACL chapters]; we only know what's going on in Portland."
 Farrells says he remembers attending his first conference in Chicago in 2010 and becoming inspired to get more involved in the JACL.
 From his position as national secretary treasurer, Farrells said he would still be able to impact the NYSC from "a different capacity" and had high hopes for the incoming JACL youth leadership.
 "I think we've done a great job in improving since 2010 when Devon [Yoshikawa] and I took office," said Farrells, speaking of his National Youth Council Representative counterpart.
 "But the sky's the limit.
 I think we could do more."
-HAS THE RIGHT INSURANCE PROTECTION PLAN FOR YOU

-the state of

-Long-Term Care Plan

-- Customized Major Medical Insurance (available to non-California members)

-- Short-Term Medical Plan

-- Medicare Supplement Insurance Plans

-- Group Accidental Death & Dismemberment Insurance

-- Term Life Insurance

-For your FREE, no-obligation information kit (including costs, exclusions, limitations and terms of coverage) on any JACL-sponsored Insurance Plan,

-Administered by: Marsh U.S. Consumer, a service of Seabury & Smith, Inc.
+Nothing is more important than helping to protect your family.
+JACL understands.
+That's why JACL sponsors economical insurance plans available exclusively to JACL members and their families.
+So, no matter what your stage of life, JACL offers these plans to help cover all your needs: - Long-Term Care Plan - Customized Major Medical Insurance (available to non-California members) - Short-Term Medical Plan - Medicare Supplement Insurance Plans - Group Accidental Death & Dismemberment Insurance - Term Life Insurance For your FREE, no-obligation information kit (including costs, exclusions, limitations and terms of coverage) on any JACL-sponsored Insurance Plan, Administered by: Marsh U.S. Consumer, a service of Seabury & Smith, Inc.